AlfioEmanueleFresta/practical-one-time-pad/worksheet.rst

 The term "malleability" refers to the possibility of the ciphertext being altered to decrypt to a different plaintext message.
-This generally is an undesiderable property, and makes the system inappropriate for use in any context where man-in-the-middle or similar attacks are porssible (e.g.
+This generally is an undesiderable property, and makes the system inappropriate for use in any context where man-in-the-middle or similar attacks are possible (e.g.
 Internet connections).

 In this exercise we will demonstrate that OTP encryption is malleable and